jameslewis-git/SWIFTCARDS-Knowledge-on-Autopilot/SUPABASE_SETUP.md

 1. Go to your Supabase dashboard
 2. Click "SQL Editor"
-3. Copy and paste the contents of `supabase-schema.sql`
+3. Copy and paste the contents of `supabase-basic-setup.sql`
 4. Click "Run" to execute the schema

+**Note**: If you get any errors, you can also run the commands one by one:
+1. First run the table creation commands
+2. Then run the RLS enable commands
+3. Finally run the policy creation commands

 ## Step 5: Configure Authentication